Last Updated: June 2024

 About Resimac Asset Finance

-Resimac is a non-bank financial services provider operating in the Australian lending market since 1985.
+Resimac is a non-bank financial services provider operating in the Australian lending market since the mid-1980s, with official RMBS issuance commencing in 1987.
 The company offers various finance products including home loans, business finance, and asset finance solutions for commercial purposes.

-As a non-bank lender, Resimac operates outside the traditional banking system while maintaining appropriate regulatory standards.
+As a non-bank lender, Resimac operates outside the traditional banking system while maintaining appropriate regulatory standards, including AFCA membership for dispute resolution.
 This positioning allows them to potentially offer alternative assessment criteria, consideration of circumstances outside standard bank guidelines, and specialist expertise.
+Their broker-driven distribution model remains a key growth driver, targeting “near prime customers who do not always meet traditional lender criteria”.

 Resimac’s asset finance division focuses on commercial lending for business equipment, vehicles, and machinery.
 Understanding the range of lenders available helps businesses identify suitable asset finance options for their specific circumstances.